aayush-bhardwaj/FlashCard/React/README.md

 "scripts": {
     "test": "echo \"Error: no test specified\" && exit 1", "start": "node server.js",
-    "babel" : "babel",
     "webpack" : "webpack"
   },
  ```
- So, now we can use commands 'babel' and 'webpack' :
+ So, now we can use commands 'webpack' :
  ```
- /React$ npm run babel
  /React$ npm run webpack
  ```